alegw/alegw.github.io/about.md

 ---

 # About me
-I work at the intersection of humans and software.
+I work at the intersection of humans and software, researching human wants and needs to design digital products that are useful and usable.
+I have a strong background in computer science that lets me communicate effectively to work alongside the best software engineers.

 I like making connections with experts in diverse backgrounds to discuss what technologists can do to empower people, so more of us lead autonomous, masterful, purposeful lives.
 More specifically, I am working towards **improving computer science education for kids across Hispanic America**.

 # Process